csalvaggio/camera_trigger/README.md

 ## MAINTENANCE

 ### DUPLICATING CAMERA TRIGGER
-To create an additional camera trigger, [create a byte-for-byte copy of the SD card](https://appcodelabs.com/how-to-backup-clone-a-raspberry-pi-sd-card-on-macos-the-easy-way) created above.
+To create an additional camera trigger, [create a byte-for-byte copy of the SD card](https://appcodelabs.com/how-to-backup-clone-a-raspberry-pi-sd-card-on-macos-the-easy-way) created above.  **READ THE PREVIOUS LINK**.
+A summary of the pertinent steps are

+Copying the SD card to hard drive (BACKUP)

+    sudo dd if=/dev/rdiskN of=<name of backup>.dmg

+Copying the disk image to a new SD card (RESTORE)

+    diskutil unmountDisk diskN
+    sudo dd if=<name of backup>.dmg of=/dev/rdiskN

 While this is technically all that needs done, it is recommended that the computer's name is changed so that any ad hoc wireless network that is created will have a different name and will not interfere with other triggers in close proximity.

 Once the card is duplicated, change the hostname using a macOS computer equipped with [Paragon Software's extFS](https://www.paragon-software.com/home/extfs-mac/) application.
 Insert the Raspberry Pi's SD card in the Mac.
 You will notice that two partitions are mounted; ``boot`` and ``rootfs``.
 The ``rootfs`` partition is the Raspberry Pi's main filesystem.
 The hostname (*e.g.* ``cameratriggermaster``) needs to be changed in two places on that filesystem